Cultivate Your Plate

 -

-Our larger events usually entail four presenter/educators and can host around 60 people.
+Our larger events usually entail four presenter/educators and host around 60 people.

-We start with a large group introduction to the theme and attendees are broken up into four groups.
+We start with a large group introduction to the theme, usually with a short video before attendees are then broken up into four groups.

 -

-Groups rotate through each station, staying at each station for about 15 minutes.
-In the small group they first hand from an area farmer, producer or food system participant (example: a meat locker manager) on that topic.
+The small groups rotate through each station, staying at each station for about 15 minutes.
+In the small group they hear first hand from an area farmer, producer or food system participant (example: a meat locker manager) on that topic.

 The small group style offers space for authentic conversations, personal connections and time to ask questions.